 Through Mundekulla Martin and Galina Studer-Maloshenko bring a passionate contribution to sustainable development and balance between nature, people and organisations.
 Their focus is on exciting collaborations internationally and within the region with a focus on health, well-being, biodiversity & education.

 Caretaker and photographer

-Björn has two hands that are great with any maintenance challenge.
-With a smile and eye for detail he makes sure all works as should.
-But above all Björn is a skilled photographer and a lover of music.
+Björn's two hands handle all maintenance challenges.
+With a smile and an eye for detail, he makes sure everything works as it should.
+But above all, Björn is a skilled photographer and a music lover.

 Beside the Mundekulla Retreat Center, there is also an idealistic association called Mundekulla Friends (Mundekulla Vänner).
 The association consists of people who love to support Mundekulla through cultural events, volunteering, pearls of wisdom and more.
 The association has been the organizer of different musicals about the history of Småland (Hemstannarna) and today (Hitkommarna), as well as the annual Jazz Festival (until 2020).

 The association manages different funds, like Irene´s Fund (for people with less financial means), Berndt´s Fund (for sustainable building, forestry and countryside development) and Björn Natthiko´s Fund (to support Mundekulla in challenging times of Covid and for supporting events that bring mindfulness and community.